stella-project/stella-app/README.md

 3. [Add user to Docker group](https://docs.docker.com/install/linux/linux-postinstall/)
 4. Make sure `docker.sock` is accessible (`/var/run/docker.sock` &rarr; `docker-compose.yml`)
 5. Set path to sample data which will be indexed by Solr-container (&rarr; `docker-compose.yml`)
+6. Copy some sample data to `~/data/sample`
-6. Run `docker-compose up`.
+7. Run `docker-compose up`.
 Depending on the size of the sample data collection, you have to wait before sending the first request to the API in order to retrieve results.

 ### Setup - MacOS

 0. Install [Homebrew](https://brew.sh)
 1. Install Docker:`brew cask install docker`
 2. Install Docker-compose:`brew cask install docker-compose`
+3. Copy some sample data to `~/data/sample`
+4. Run `docker-compose up`.
+Depending on the size of the sample data collection, you have to wait before sending the first request to the API in order to retrieve results.

 ### Endpoints